-Any website that is not protected by a SSL certificate, and hence uses the HTTP protocol instead of the secure HTTPS protocol, will show a not secure warning when viewed in Google Chrome version 68 and later.
+Any website that is not protected by a SSL certificate uses the HTTP protocol instead of the secure HTTPS protocol and so will show a not secure warning when viewed in Google Chrome version 68 and later.
 Chrome 68 was launched by Google on 24.07.18.
 Other modern browers may display a similar message.

 But what does this mean for your website and how can you make sure the not secure warning isn’t displayed?